circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ### Publishing and Rolling Out The Image to the GKE Cluster

-Using the CircleCI GKE orb makes publishing and rolling out a docker image to your GKE cluster very simple, as shown in the example below.
+Using the CircleCI GKE orb makes publishing and rolling out a Docker image to your GKE cluster very simple, as shown in the example below.
 All you need is the orbs built-in command `publish-and-rollout-image`, along with definitions for a few required parameters.
 For a full list of of parameters available for this job, check the [GKE page](https://circleci.com/developer/orbs/orb/circleci/gcp-gke?version=1.0.4#jobs-publish-and-rollout-image) in the CircleCI Orbs Registry.

 ```yaml
 version: 2.1